 Grab Some Texas Kolaches

-Thankfully for us, that Czech heritage means that this town serves up delicious food, and especially some delicious kolaches!
+Thankfully, this town’s Czech heritage means it serves delicious food, especially kolaches!

-Favorite stores serving up kolaches (and more) include Gerik’s Ole’ Czech Bakery & Deli, Czech Stop, and Slovacek’s West.
+My favorite stores serving kolaches (and more) include Gerik’s Ole’s Czech Bakery & Deli, Czech Stop, and Slovacek’s West.

-Local Texans each have their favorite for different reasons, but most people stop at Czech Stop or Slovacek’s thanks to their convenient location right off of the freeway.
+Local Texans each have their favorite for different reasons, but most people stop at Czech Stop or Slovacek’s because of their convenient location right off the freeway.

 Not only that, but this is a great, authentic Czech bakery.